What the Bible Says about Depression & Anxiety

 Paul follows up saying "fight the good fight" by saying "take hold of the eternal life to which you were called."
 This means your true identity and grace in Christ is already within reach ... for any journey, condition, or circumstance.
 So, “fight the good fight” really means …

 Don’t give up or give in to anything contrary to what Christ has already fulfilled in you!
-So take hold of and rest in your new reality! |
+Despite the condition (depression, anxiety, or other challenges) take hold of (focus on what you do have) and rest in your new creation reality!

-- Your breakthrough in Christ has already been fulfilled ...
+Your breakthrough in Christ has already been fulfilled ...
 Jesus already made a breakthrough once and for all, we are completely new and lacking in nothing, and no longer need to strive for more of God's blessings or more spiritual breakthroughs.
 We are living out and growing from our new wholeness in Christ (Romans 6:10-11; 2 Corinthians 5:17; Ephesians 1:3 and 2:14; 1 Peter 3:18).

-- The wholeness and oneness with God is fulfilled, there is never any distance or separation ...
+The wholeness and oneness with God is fulfilled, there is never any distance or separation ...
 Jesus is at rest with us and we are at rest with Him; we are complete and have oneness in Him; He has already made us secure over-comers through faith; resting in our eternal security; no more striving to achieve more faith and freedom (Romans 5:1-2; Ephesians 2:13-18 Galatians 2:20; Colossians 1:27; Hebrews 4:11; 1 John 5:3).

-- His grace works within us for our benefit (Growth) ...
+His grace works within us for our benefit (Growth) ...
 We rest in knowing He is guiding us by grace and working in us toward His good advantage, will, and pleasure; no need to strain ourselves to get more grace or blessings (Romans 8:28, 32; Philippians 2:13).

-- "I'm satisfied with you" ...
+"I'm satisfied with you" ...
 Christ is already our security as the author, perfecter, and finisher of faith and our lives ...
 He cares for us through all of our afflictions and trials; no need to achieve or impress Him to be free from our painful circumstances (Philippians 1:6; Hebrews 12:2).

 The devil tempted Jesus saying … “If you are the Son of God, then … (an action to prove His identity/Himself).”
 Jesus "fought the good fight" by resting in the Truth of who He was and secure relationship to the Father, not testing or proving it with works.
 Jesus responded with the Truth, “It is written you shall not put the Lord God to the test."

-a | Endure the hardship and fight the good fight by ACCEPTING how depression, anxiety, or any other mental health challenges affect you.
-Accepting it doesn't mean spiritual failure or that depression/anxiety or other disorders are your identity, it means that it is a condition affecting you.
+a) Endure the hardship and fight the good fight by ACCEPTING how depression, anxiety, or any other mental health challenges affect you.
+Accepting it doesn't mean spiritual failure or that depression/anxiety or other disorders are your identity (failing faith), it means that it is a condition affecting you.
 You need ways to rest, healthy tools, and time to improve.
 Christ is in you and He is not distant from you in this journey.
 His satisfied love is in you, with you, for you, and a constant grace to energize your every step.
 You are enough...and that's what it means to lack nothing in Christ!

-"The Word of God is holding you more than you are trying to hold Him!"
+"The Word of God (Jesus) is holding you more than you are trying to hold Him!"

-b | Fight the good fight (resting in) knowing that the Truth (listed above) is holding you more than you are trying to hold it (Colossians 1:17).
+b) Fight the good fight (resting in) knowing that the Truth (listed above) is holding you more than you are trying to hold it (Colossians 1:17).
 With this new secure perspective, your prayers or Bible reading doesn’t have to be about striving to achieve more blessings or a spiritual breakthrough.
 Instead, it can be a healthy discovery of your beautiful fellowship you already have with God!